drupal 9 modules build

 8. Shield

-Drupal development and staging environments are important tools to be used in the development process.
+Development and staging environments are important tools to be used in the development process.
 However, the last thing you (or your customer) want is to accidentally reveal something in a lower environment before it’s ready for prime time.
 Enter shield.
 Shield allows you to do a basic browser auth challenge before the browser can load the site.

-There are many other more robust options for Drupal security (and if you need a “real” secure solution, please explore them).
+There are many other more robust options for security (and if you need a “real” secure solution, please explore them).
 But if you need a simple challenge to keep unwanted traffic out of an environment, Shield is your module!

 9. Seckit